immutables/immutables.github.io/style.md

-    typeAbstract = {"Abstract*"}, // 'Abstract' prefix will be detected and trimmed typeImmutable = "*", // No prefix or suffix for generated immutable type builder = "new", // construct builder using 'new' instead of factory method visibility = ImplementationVisibility.PUBLIC, // Generated class will be always public defaults = @Value.Immutable(copy = false)) // Disable copy methods by default public @interface MyStyle {}
+    typeAbstract = {"Abstract*"}, // 'Abstract' prefix will be detected and trimmed typeImmutable = "*", // No prefix or suffix for generated immutable type builder = "new", // construct builder using 'new' instead of factory method build = "create", // rename 'build' method on builder to 'create' visibility = ImplementationVisibility.PUBLIC, // Generated class will be always public defaults = @Value.Immutable(copy = false)) // Disable copy methods by default public @interface MyStyle {}